kvasudevan1729/k0s-lab/README.md

 of the key id and hmac key for creating the secret (see `manifests/core/certs/zerossl-cluster-issuer.yaml`).

 To issue certificates, I use Route53 dns for validation.
-This requires an AWS key which allows route53 read/write privilege (see `manifests/core/secrets/route53-clusterissuer.yaml`).
+This requires an AWS key which allows route53 read/write privilege (see `manifests/core/apps/zerossl-route53-credentials.yaml`).

 ### PGP and Sops

+We use `sops` (with PGP) to encrypt secrets in our manifests.
 On linux, generate a pgp key using `gpg --generate-key`.

 Install sops tool from https://github.com/getsops/sops/releases.